 The Admissions program at Columbia Law School is designed to identify and select a student body of diverse backgrounds and interests that shares a discernible commitment to excellence—individuals who have demonstrated unusual promise for distinguished performance at the Law School and, subsequently, for high service to the legal profession and the community.

-In evaluating the applications of the approximately 7,000 applicants who seek admission to the Law School each year, we place primary emphasis on demonstrated qualities and proven skills we regard as necessary for academic success and intellectual engagement at Columbia.
+In evaluating the applications of the over 8,000 applicants who seek admission to the Law School each year, we place primary emphasis on demonstrated qualities and proven skills we regard as necessary for academic success and intellectual engagement at Columbia.

 We also value highly personal strengths that we believe predict professional distinction and public service.
 We endeavor to identify how and to what extent candidates have forged their values and achieved their goals—how they have actually chosen to commit their time, energies, and talents, and how they have made use of their opportunities.
 Applicants are evaluated, therefore, not only on their potential but by their demonstrated motivation, self-discipline, and industry.
 Our Admissions Committee weighs carefully the elements of the application, which speak to the candidate's background, interests, and goals, and which evidence sound character and judgment.

-This approach to selection yields each year an entering J.D. class (of approximately 380 students) with especially strong prospects for academic success, for educating one another, for challenging our faculty, and for enhancing life and learning at Columbia Law School—learning that goes forward in our classes, seminars, clinics, internships, workshops, journals, conferences, brown bag luncheon discussions, and countless hours of engaging conversation.
+This approach to selection yields each year an entering J.D. class (of nearly 400 students) with especially strong prospects for academic success, for educating one another, for challenging our faculty, and for enhancing life and learning at Columbia Law School—learning that goes forward in our classes, seminars, clinics, internships, workshops, journals, conferences, brown bag luncheon discussions, and countless hours of engaging conversation.

 We have been strengthened too by significant growth in the number of women and minority students.
 During this past decade, more women and people of color have chosen to study law at Columbia than at any other time in the School's history.
 Currently, women comprise about 48 percent of our student body.
 Approximately 40 percent is of American Indian, Asian, African-American, or Hispanic background—one of the very largest minority student populations among America’s leading law schools.

 To be considered for the Juris Doctorate—a three-year, full-time program that begins only in the fall semester—at Columbia Law School, candidates must have earned by the time of matriculation a bachelor’s degree from a regionally accredited institution or its equivalent as determined by the Law School Admissions Council (LSAC).
-Candidates who have earned LL.M. degrees from institutions abroad may apply for first-year status, while candidates who have earned LL.M. degrees at ABA-approved U.S. institutions must apply for second-year transfer status.
+Candidates who have earned LL.M. degrees from institutions abroad may apply for first-year status.
+Additionally, per a new rule set by the American Bar Association, applicants who have earned an LL.M. degree from another ABA-accredited law school must also follow the application procedures for either Regular Admission or Early Decision.

 Taking into consideration the collective strength of a candidate’s application, we employ a holistic review process.
 We truly believe in the value of thoroughly reviewing each candidate on an individual basis and do not compare candidates when determining admissibility.
 This approach gives each candidate the opportunity to illustrate through the application his or her admissibility and in many instances, demonstrate strength beyond numbers.